rileybathurst/riley/README.md

 - theres defintley a problem with running webpack compressed js I keep getting errors of 'undefined' in the console even on basic get Element by Id queries so for now I am running an uncompressed version and using webpack for npm modules.
 - picture elements have a couple pixels of clear space at the bottom this is a bigger problem with the folding laptop header
-- mani menu slider colors need dark mode adjustments
+- mani menu slider colors need dark mode adjustments main menu slider colors need dark mode adjustments
+- chk order page needs ipad chrome cut off
+- On small screens stop the page from jumping with the change in text maybe this is a grid not a full replace?
+- .spine is using a darker than dark gray to pass contrast checks I need to work on what I am doing with all of those

+#### Break these notes up they are getting unruly

+### Dev Notes

+### Design Notes

+- I could thicken up some of the small lines and gaps in the icon
+- on small Im getting some bottom margin push down when hovering over Camera at the bottom of the top menu

 ### Featured Categories